-Everyone knows about the beach.
-But what else can you do for free or almost free?
+Everyone loves the beach, but what else can you do for free or almost free?
 Spend some time at our area Public Parks.
 Feed the ducks at Broadway at the Beach and

 Find a COMPLETE LIST of over 100 Attractions and Best Things to do, look HERE!